AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 print(test_String[:4])

 # We then have splicing tools, we can end the splice or start the splice with an empty character to get
 # the end or the start of the string.
-We can also use negative entries of the string
+We can also use negative indices of the string

 # This should produce the same result as above
 print(test_String[4:])